Myndex/SAPC-APCA/documentation/referenceFont.md

 We'll make a few lines to compare different weights, and one with high contrast, and another set with very low contrast to help exacerbate the differences.

-The test text is `Il 400 & IcyATOMsizedgap `, using an uppercase I & lowercase l as these make it easy to compare the vertical stroke widths.
-The sample text "& IcyATOMsizedgap" is short yet demonstrates most of the common design differences in a font.
+The test text is `Il 400 & IcyATOMsizedgap`, using an uppercase I & lowercase l as these make it easy to compare the vertical stroke widths.
+The sample text "&IcyATOMsizedgap" is short yet demonstrates most of the common design differences in a font.

 ### Part II.a - Setup